katereverie/JavaScript/libraries/React/about.md

   };
 ```

 Just take several looks and let the syntax sink in.
-I feel explaning it will only confuse me further.
+I feel explaning it further will only confuse me.

 ##### Create a Controlled Input

 Your app may have more complex interactions between `state` and the rendered UI.</br>
 For example, form control elements for text input, such as `input` and `textarea`, maintain their own state in the DOM as the user types.</br>
 With React, you can move this mutable state into a React component's `state`.
 The user's input becomes part of the application `state`.
-So react controls the value of that input field.
+So React controls the value of that input field.
 Typically, if you have React components with input fields the user can type into, it will be a controlled input form.</br>

 Example: